univention/ucsschool-id-connector/docs/admin.rst

    on |UCS| (UCS).
    The |AppC| uses well-known technologies like Docker.

-   Within the app center you can configure settings for the individual apps.
+   Within the app center, you can configure settings for the individual apps.

    - https://docs.software-univention.de/app-provider.html#app-settings
    - https://docs.software-univention.de/manual-5.0.html#appcenter-configure